 General practice dentists can prevent further tooth damage with appliances like mouthguards and splints.
 They can repair existing tooth damage or replace teeth with implants.

-Some dentists may try to adjust the positioning of the TMJs, and a few dentists also address airway issues (like sleep apnea, which may accompany sleep bruxism) in their work.
+Some dentists may try to adjust the positioning of the TMJs, and a few more recently-trained dentists also address airway issues (like sleep apnea, which may accompany sleep bruxism) in their work.

 Dentists do not address stress or tension in the jaw muscles, which contribute so much to jaw pain.
-Any overworked muscle will hurt, tighten, and perhaps spasm.
+Any overworked muscle will tighten, be painful, and perhaps spasm.
 The jaw muscles are no different.
+Sometimes they get taut bands within the muscle tissue that limit range of motion.

 Solutions to try.

-If you grind your teeth during sleep, it is possible to stop by using hypnotherapy and EFT.
+If you grind your teeth during sleep, it is possible to stop by using hypnotherapy or EFT (tapping).

-I’ve also heard that starting a regular meditation practice can over time reduce or stop bruxism completely.
+I’ve also heard from someone who did this that starting a regular meditation practice can reduce or stop bruxism completely over time.
 There are many types of meditation.
-If you don’t have a good teacher, I recommend Mindfulness-Based Stress Reduction taught online by Jon Kabat-Zinn.
+If you want to try this, choose a type of meditation that is relaxing and includes body awareness.
+Mindfulness-Based Stress Reduction is taught online.

 As mentioned above, dopamine agonists are prescribed for low dopamine levels.